Paramount News

-Paramount News was a newsreel series that was produced by Paramount Pictures from 1927 to 1957.
+Paramount News is a newsreel series that was produced by Paramount Pictures from 1927 to 1957.

 History

 Le Parvo Series K Paramount News Camera, one of two known survived cine apparatuses.

 The Paramount newsreel operation began in 1927 with Emanuel Cohen as an editor.
 It typically distributed two issues per week to theaters across the country until its closing in 1957.
 In the early days, Paramount News footage was silent and filmed with Debrie Parvo cameras branded with the unique Paramount logo and slogan "The Eyes of the World".
 It is estimated that about 15 of those cameras were bought by Paramount, but only a few survive today; one can be seen at Paramount Studios.

 Paramount newsreels typically ran from seven to nine minutes, with the average story running from 40 to 90 seconds.
 At first, when the newsreels were silent, narration was presented via title cards.
 By 1930, sound had been introduced and voiceover talent (see below) had been hired to provide the narration.

 When the news warranted, the entire issue was devoted to one major story, such as the bombing of Pearl Harbor (1941), the historic inauguration of Franklin D. Roosevelt's third term as President (1941), the presentation of a Mid-Century Sports Poll (1950) in which sports figures such as Jim Thorpe, Babe Ruth, Jesse Owens, Jack Dempsey, and Babe Didrikson (among others) were highlighted, or a recap of the All-American college football team of the previous year.

 A typical issue began with a "hard" news item and wound its way down to "softer" news items as it progressed, usually ending with a recap of recent sports events.

 Paramount cameramen shot some rare exclusive footage, putting Paramount News near the forefront of the competition with other newsreel operations such as Pathé News (1910-1956), Fox Movietone News (1928-1963), Hearst Metrotone News (1914-1967), Universal Newsreel (1929-1967), and The March of Time (1935-1951).